 - Interact with others.
 A number of scientific studies report the damaging effect of social isolation on both physical and emotional health.
 Staying socially connected with family, friends, and the community as a whole is crucial for older adults.
 By keeping the brain engaged and active, the chance for health complications such as depression is lowered.
 When in-person get-togethers are not possible, use technology (for example, Zoom, Skype, and FaceTime) to socialize, and keep in touch with others through social media or simply just through good, old-fashioned letter and card writing.

-Abby Senior Care, top providers of Alzheimer’s care in Denver and the surrounding areas, can help older adults maximize cognitive functioning and general health and wellbeing through customized in-home care services that can include:
+Abby Senior Care, home of top-rate caregivers serving Denver and the surrounding areas, can help older adults maximize cognitive functioning and general health and wellbeing through customized in-home care services that can include:

 - Providing transportation to outings, the fitness center, medical appointments, exercise classes, and more